 As I mentioned last month, for the time being I have decided to use my low-level trough planter for flowers, rather than the mini pond I had originally intended it for.
 Still, at some point in the future I would like a garden with a water feature.
 A natural swimming pool would be my first choice, but that seems unlikely.
 A fish pond would be lovely – as long as I was also blessed with hours to while away next to it, watching the fishes do their thing.

 Of course, the kind of pond in which fish are happy takes some work.
-I’d need some gadgets to keep the water clear, like the best garden water pumps from Pump Sales Direct, and I’d need to make sure the fish were protected from herons.
+I’d need some gadgets to keep the water clear and I’d need to make sure the fish were protected from herons.

 I could convert one of my raised beds into a pond, although I don’t think it would be the sort of pond in which fish would be happy.
 But that’s an advantage, in some ways, as it gives me the opportunity to grow some edible pond and bog plants – things that the fishes would be only too happy to nibble on, were the two combined.
 In The Chinese Kitchen Garden, author Wendy Kiang-Spray talks about her father’s enormous garden, which includes a lake large enough to row a boat on, from which he harvests lotus, and about which I am very jealous.